deejaygraham/sketchnoting-for-developers/draft.md

 out letter height and sometimes correct spelling.

+# Hierarchy
+Create a hierarchy using size and separation

+use numbers for ordering

 # Layouts
 straight, columns, top down is easy
 , meander, spider web, jazz

 examples of layouts

+#Structures

+Radial
+Columns
+Modular
+Path-Meander
+Jazz

+# Secret Weapon

+If you aren't confident about judging where parts of your composition should go or not very good at spacing stuff out, get yourself a blue pencil (as seen in the photo) it gives you just enough to see what you are doing but doesn't show up well against black ink and doesn't show up very well on photographs.
+I got that tip from a comic artist who uses a blue pencil all the time to mock out where figures are going to be.
+When the final art work is scanned, the blue is so feint it doesn't show up - particularly in b&W

+Grids, tables - the 5 things I know about GitHub
+Big Idea with lots of bits around the outside (mindmap like) Journey/stories/steps 1...2..3.

 ------------------------------------------------------------------------------------------------------------------------